 Tell us a little about the story behind Natchie Art.

-I started this kind of by chance – I don’t really know what I’m doing [laughs].
-When I was working on my second album of original music I started seeing the music as complete drawings.
-There were 12 songs on the record and I had 12 drawings in my head and it was really powerful.
+I started this kind of by chance— I don’t really know what I’m doing [laughs].
+When I was working on my second album of original music, I started seeing the music as complete drawings.
+There were twelve songs on the record and I had twelve drawings in my head, and it was really powerful.
 It was more just about wanting to get them out of my brain, so I just started drawing.

 Tell us about your creative process and how music becomes art.

 The songwriting process is very quick.
-The songs arrive in my head fully formed.
-They have the title, the chords, the melody, the harmony, the lyrics, everything comes at once and usually a song is complete in a hour.
+The songs arrive in my head fully-formed.
+They have the title, the chords, the melody, the harmony, the lyrics— everything comes at once and usually a song is complete in an hour.
 During that process while I’m writing the song I can see the drawing already.

 Where did the name “Natchie” come from?